CSCfi/csc-user-guide/docs/computing/lustre.md

-# Lustre filesystem
+# Lustre file system

-Both systems Puhti and Mahti have Lustre, a parallel distributed file system, with some differences in their configuration between the systems.
+CSC supercomputers use [Lustre](https://www.lustre.org/) as the parallel distributed file system.

-## Lustre Terminology
+## Lustre architecture

+Lustre separates file data and metadata into separate services. **Data** is the actual contents of the file, while **metadata** includes information like file size, permissions, access date etc.

-The Lustre file system is constituted by a set of I/O servers called Object Storage Servers (OSSs) and disks called Object Storage Targets (OSTs).
-The metadata operations of a file are controlled by Metadata Servers (MDSs) and stored on Metadata Targets (MDTs).
-Basically, the servers handle the RPC requests in order to access the files and metadata; the clients do not access storage directly.
-Each OSS/MDS exports multiple OST/MDT to improve the I/O parallelism
+The Lustre file system constitutes of a set of I/O servers called Object Storage Servers (OSSs) and disks called Object Storage Targets (OSTs) which handle the actual data.
+The metadata of a file are controlled by Metadata Servers (MDSs) and stored on Metadata Targets (MDTs).
+Basically, the servers handle the requests for accessing the files and metadata; the applications do not access storage directly.
+Lustre systems uses typically multiple OSS/MDS and multiple OST/MDT to implement parallel I/O.

-* Object Storage Servers (OSSs): They handle RPC requests from the clients in order to access the storage.
+* Object Storage Servers (OSSs): They handle requests from the clients in order to access the storage.
 Moreover, they manage a set of OSTs; each OSS has more than one OST to improve the I/O parallelism.
 * Object Storage Targets (OSTs): Usually, an OST consists of a block of storage devices under RAID configuration.
 The data are stored in one or more objects, and each object is stored on a separate OST.
 * The Metadata Server (MDS): A server that tracks the locations for all the data so it can decide which OSS and OST will be used.
-For example, once a file is opened, the MDS is not involved anymore.
+For example, once a file is opened, the MDS is not involved any more.
-* The Metadata Target (MDT): The storage contains information about such as the data, filenames, permissions, directories.
+* The Metadata Target (MDT): The storage contains information about such as the data, file names, permissions, directories.
 Each file on MDT includes a layout such as the OST number, object identifier.

 !["Lustre file system view"](../img/lustre.png)

 *Lustre file system view*

-Hint: When a user opens/closes a file many times in a loop during the execution of an application, then the workload on MDT increases.
-When many users do a similar approach, then the metadata could be slow and influence many users, even to be slow editing a file from a login node.
-Be cautious when you develop your application.
+Lustre is designed for efficient parallel I/O for large files.
+However, when dealing with small files and intensive metadata operations, the MDS/MDT can become a bottleneck.
+As an example, when a user opens/closes a file many times in a loop during the workload on MDT increases.
+When many users do similar operations, the metadata operations can slow down and influence many users.
+As login and compute nodes share the file system, this can show up even as slow editing of files in a login node.
+Also, if in parallel application the different processes perform lot of operations on the same small files, metadata operations can slow down.
+Innocent looking Linux commands can also increase metadata workload: as an example `ls -l` prints out file metadata, and giving the command in a directory with lots of files causes many requests to MDS.

 ## File striping and alignment

-In order to gain from the Lustre performance, your data should be distributed across many OSTs.
-The distribution across many OSTs is called file striping.
-During file striping, a file is split in chunks of bytes and are located on different OSTs, so that the read/write operations to perform faster.
-The default stripe size is 1 MB on our Lustre.
-As we use the network during file striping, depending on the workload of OSSs and OSTs, the performance is not always as expected.
-It is important that each process accesses different stripe of a file during parallel I/O, this can be achieved through stripe alignment.
-This is the procedure where a process access the file at offsets of the stripe boundaries.
+In order to gain from the Lustre parallelization, your data should be distributed across many OSTs.
+The distribution across many OSTs is called **file striping**.
+In file striping, a file is split in chunks of bytes that are located on different OSTs, so that the read/write operations can be performed concurrently.
+The default stripe size in CSC Lustre is 1 MB.
+As the supercomputers have many more nodes than OSSs/OSTs the I/O performance can vary a lot depending on the I/O workload of the whole supercomputer.

+In parallel program, it is important that each process accesses different stripe of a file during parallel I/O, which can be achieved through stripe alignment.
 Moreover, an MPI process is better to access as few OSTs/OSSs as possible to avoid network contention.
-When the stripes are aligned, then they can be uniform distributed on each OST.
+When the stripes are aligned, they can be distributed uniformly to each OST.

 !["Lustre file striping"](../img/file_striping.png)